Skip to main menu Skip to main content Skip to footer

 Yes, you can wear your contacts to your appointment.
 However, if you’re getting a new contact lens prescription, we may ask you to remove them so we can examine your eyes and get accurate measurements.

-I don’t have any vision problems.
-Do I really need regular eye exams?
 Absolutely.
 Many serious eye diseases have no early symptoms.
 By the time you notice something’s wrong, permanent damage may have already occurred.
 Regular exams catch problems early when they’re most treatable.
 Plus, your eyes can reveal signs of other health problems like diabetes, high blood pressure, and even brain tumors.

 Children are amazingly adaptable and often don’t realize they have vision problems.
 They might think everyone sees the way they do.
 Poor vision can significantly impact learning and development, and some childhood eye conditions need early treatment to prevent permanent vision loss.
 An exam is the only way to know for sure that your child’s eyes are healthy and developing normally.